 TGac editor, in TGac D4.1, modify the second paragraphs of 10.41 as shown:

-A STA notifies other STAs that are operating mode notification capable of a change in its operating mode using the Operating Mode Notification frame or by including the Operating Mode Notification element in the Beacon, Probe Response, Association Request, Association Response, Reassociation Request, or Reassociation Response , TDLS Setup Response, TDLS Setup Confirm, Mesh Peering Open or Mesh Peering Confirm frames.
+A STA that is operating mode notification capable and that transmits an Association Request, Reassociation Request, TDLS Setup Response, TDLS Setup Confirm, Mesh Peering Open or Mesh Peering Confirm frame to a STA that is operating mode notification capable should notify the recipient STA of a change in its operating mode by including the Operating Mode Notification element in the frame.

+A first STA that is operating mode notification capable and that has established any of the following with a second STA that is operating mode notification capable:

+an association with an AP

+a TDLS link

+a DLS link

+a Mesh Peer relationship

+should notify the second STA of a change in its operating mode by transmitting an Operating Mode Notification frame to the second STA.

+NOTE – Notify Channel Width frames and elements are used to signal STA operating beandwidth changes to and from STAs that are not operating mode notification capable.

-The Operating Mode field in the Operating Mode Notification frame or the Operating Mode Notification element is set to indicate that the STA is capable of receiving frames with a bandwidth up to and including the indicated channel width and with a number of spatial streams up to and including the value
+The Operating Mode field in the Operating Mode Notification frame or the Operating Mode Notification element is set to indicate that the transmitting STA is capable of receiving frames with a bandwidth up to and including the indicated channel width and with a number of spatial streams up to and including the value.

+The notification of a change in supported space-time streams should occur prior to a decrease in the maximum number of space-time streams and following an increase in the maximum number of space-time streams.

+The notification of a change in operating bandwidth should occur prior to a decrease in the operating channel width and following an increase in the operating channel width

 TGac editor, in TGac D4.1, modify the following paragraphs of 10.41 as shown:

-An AP should notify associated STAs of a change in the maximum number of space-time streams it is able to receive through one or more of the following mechanisms:
+An AP should notify associated STAs of a change in the maximum number of spatial streams it is able to receive through one or more of the following mechanisms:

 — Using individually addressed Operating Mode Notification frames